 In the past, developing a company policy on Internet and social media use on company time was easy – there shouldn’t be any.
 However, these days, as a business owner and employer, I find it important to encourage my employees to participate in social media in the workplace.
+I like to use social media to market our business, I also use Dux for more digital marketing ideas.
 Used and managed correctly, social media is a tool that can benefit your employees, brand, and company as a whole.
+If you are interested, you can learn more from Calescence Digital website and discuss your FREE 2-week trial marketing campaign.
+Other than this if you want to know more about alternative to hootsuite and buffer for social media, Then visit Sprout24 website.

 Social Media as a Problem-Solving Tool